Arakelov motivic cohomology I: Introduction

-There is a long exact sequence involving Arakelov motivic cohomology, motivic cohomology and Deligne cohomology (\refth{longexactArakelov}).
-This uses that $\HBS \wedge \HD$ is isomorphic to $\HD$ (\ref{theo_Delignespectrum}).
-Moreover, Arakelov motivic cohomology shares the structural properties known for motivic cohomology, for example a \emph{projective bundle formula}, a \emph{localization sequence}, and $h$-descent (\refth{immediate}).
+for any $M \in \SH(S)$.
+Thus, there is a long exact sequence involving Arakelov motivic cohomology, motivic cohomology and Deligne cohomology (\refth{longexactArakelov}).
+Moreover, Arakelov motivic cohomology shares the structural properties known for motivic cohomology, for example a projective bundle formula, a localization sequence, and $h$-descent (\refth{immediate}).
 It also has the expected \emph{functoriality}: pullback for arbitrary morphisms of schemes (or motives, \refle{pullback}) and pushforward along projective maps between regular schemes (\refdele{pushforward}).
+All of this can be modified by replacing $\HB$ by $\BGL$, the spectrum representing algebraic $K$-theory.
+The resulting Arakelov version is denoted $\BGLhat$ and the cohomology theory so obtained is denoted $\Hhat^n(M)$.

-Last, but not least, we extend the motivic Riemann-Roch theorem given by Riou to arbitrary projective maps between regular schemes (\refth{RiemannRoch})---a statement that is of independent interest.
-We deduce a purity result and a \emph{higher arithmetic Riemann-Roch theorem} (\refth{HARR}) for smooth projective morphisms and for projective morphisms between schemes that are smooth over the base ring. \xtheo
+We extend the motivic Riemann-Roch theorem given by Riou to arbitrary projective maps between regular schemes (\refth{RiemannRoch})---a statement that is of independent interest.
+We deduce a \emph{higher arithmetic Riemann-Roch theorem} (\refth{HARR}) for the cohomology theories $\Hhat^*(M, -)$ vs.\ $\Hhat^*(M)$.
+It applies to smooth projective morphisms and for projective morphisms between schemes that are smooth over the base.\\

-We hope that this work contributes to what might one day grow into a good cohomological picture for $\zeta$-functions over $\SpecZ$.
-As mentioned above, Arakelov motivic cohomology is the cohomology theory envisioned in the second author's conjecture.
-In this conjecture, special $L$-values for motives $M$ over $\SpecZ$ are related to the determinant of a \emph{global motivic duality pairing}